eteeselink/dwsfh/README.md

 Please do this before the workshop starts, like when I'm saying something boring or incomprehensible.

+Please visit the [wiki](https://github.com/eteeselink/dwsfh/wiki/Participants) and add your GitHub username there.

-First, clone this code.
+Now, clone this code.
 Then, from the repository root directory:

     npm install